 Perhaps the most novel HSAC recommendation was for government agencies to cooperate with each other, share knowledge, and establish consensus on risk tolerance and standards across the whole of government.

 “DHS should take the lead in building out a more widely applicable risk management framework.”

-The report laid out a rationale for a common framework that all agencies could easily understand and consistently apply throughout all government department and agencies.
+The report laid out a rationale for a common framework that all agencies could easily understand and consistently apply throughout all government departments and agencies.

 At WBD, our risk management experts can help your organization build frameworks and processes to manage systemic risk.
 We leverage decades of experience in management consulting, analytics, and risk management to forecast potential threats and areas of focus.
-These insights are subsequently aligned with best practices that suit your goals for tomorrow.
-WBD is supporting the Joint Service Provider — the agency that defends the Department of Defense’s key cyber terrain and provides IT services to Pentagon and National Capital Region customers.
+These insights subsequently align with best practices that suit your goals for tomorrow.
+WBD supports the Joint Service Provider — the agency that defends the Department of Defense’s critical cyber terrain and provides IT services to Pentagon and National Capital Region customers.